 I believe that with a bit of ingenuity and patience, anybody can assemble one of these kits, using ordinary hand tools for the most part.
 Some procedures do require specialist equipment, but we’ll cross that bridge when we come to it.
 Granted, experience and expertise may be needed to achieve a truly professional finish, but there’s no reason why your kit guitar can’t sound superb.
 After all, we’re talking about an acoustic made from all-solid tonewoods – so what could possibly go wrong?

 Much has changed since I assembled that first Martin Guitar Kit all those years ago.
 Back then I ordered a 000 kit with rosewood back and sides.
 Although that particular kit is still available to US customers, Martin can no longer export rosewood kits due to increasingly stringent CITES regulations.

 This time I’m building an 000 with mahogany back and sides.
 In Martin nomenclature, it’s the International Mahogany 000 24.9 Guitar Kit and has a list price of $400 plus shipping.
-You can find it, along with Martin’s dreadnought, OM and jumbo Guitar Kits in the Guitarmaker’s Connection section of the 1833 Shop on www.martinguitar.com.
+You can find it, along with Martin’s dreadnought, OM and jumbo Guitar Kits in the Guitarmaker’s Connection section of Martin’s 1833 Shop.